joe-zxh/vscode-image-comparator/README.md

 - show dirname on subtitle
 - show resolution on subtitle
 - a switch in the config setting to hide/show the small window
-- ~~Switch image position by dragging the title~~
+- Switch image position by dragging the title
-	- remove this feature, since there are many bugs...
+- right click to close tab
+- expand target directory: focus target folder

 ## Usage
 `cmd + shift + p` -> `Image Comparator: Open Window`, opens a new comparison window.